-The Equal Employment Opportunity Commission (EEOC) guidelines and the Uniform Guidelines for Employee Selection Procedures cite adverse impact as a substantially different rate of promotion, selection in hiring or other employment related decisions that works to the disadvantage of members of a particular race, ethnic group, or sex.
+The Equal Employment Opportunity Commission (EEOC) guidelines and the Uniform Guidelines for Employee Selection Procedures cite adverse impact as a substantially different rate of promotion, selection in hiring or other employment-related decisions that work to the disadvantage of members of a particular race, ethnic group, or sex.

 But definitions aside, test interpretation is possible only with a high degree of neutrality.
 This would imply that the results are better diagnosed from tests low on Adverse impact.